mahdikohan/complexityEconomics/El_Farol_Bar/readme.md

 For more information, you can refer to the main documentation that we used.

 ## Simulation
-We conducted a test of our simulation method using Python and a set of initial parameters.
+We conducted a test of this simulation method using my Python script and a set of initial parameters.
 The simulation was run with the following initial values:

 - The number of people in the simulation was set to 100.
 - The attendance rate was set to 30.